-Reverse around the corner
+Reverse around a corner

 Objectives: You should be able to identify a safe and legal place to carry out a left reverse.
 You should be able to reverse into an opening on the left and continue back for a reasonable distance, completing the manoeuvre under control and with due regard for the safety of other road users.